-Example 1.1 (The Monte Hall problem, Steve Selvin, 1975).
+1. A few examples Example 1.1 (The Monte Hall problem; Steve Selvin, 1975).
 Three doors: behind one is a nice prize; behind the other two lie goats.
-You choose a door.
-The host (Monte Hall) knows where the prize is and opens a door that has a goat.
-He gives you the option of changing your choice to the remaining unopened door.
-Should you take his offer?
+You choose a door however you wish.
+The host (Monte Hall) knows where the prize is, and proceeds by showing you a door that has a goat behind it.
+Then, the host gives you the option to switch the door you had chosen to the remaining unopened door.
+Should you switch?
 The answer is "yes."
-Indeed, if you do not change your mind, then to win you must choose the prize right from the start.
-This is 1 in 3.
-If you do change your mind, then you win if you choose a goat right from the start (for then the host opens the other door with the goat and when you switch you have the prize).
-This is 2 in 3.
-Your chances double if you switch.
-1. The sample space, events, and outcomes We need a math model for describing "random" events that result from performing an "experiment."
+Here is why: If you do not switch, then you can only win if you had chosen the correct door to begin with.
+In other words, your winning odds are 1:3 if you don't switch.
+On the other hand, if you do switch, then you win if you choose a goat right from the start (for then the host opens the other door with the goat and when you switch you have the prize).
+This has 2:3 odds.
+In other words, your chance to win doubles if you switch; therefore, you should.
+2. The sample space, events, and outcomes We need a math model for describing "random" events that result from performing an "experiment."
 We cannot use "frequency of occurrence" as a model because it does not have the power of "prediction."
 For instance, if our definition of a fair coin is that the frequency of heads has to converge to 1/2 as the number of tosses grows to infinity, then we have done things backwards.
 We have used our prediction to make a definition.
 What we should do is first define a model, then draw from it that prediction about the frequency of heads.
 Here is how we will do things.
 First, we define a state space (or sample space) that we will denote by Ω .
 We think of the elements of Ω as outcomes of the experiment.
 Then, we specify is a collection \mathscr{F} of subsets of Ω .
 Each of these subsets is called an event.
 These events are the ones we are "allowed" to talk about the probability of.
 When Ω is finite, \mathscr{F} can be taken to be the collection of all subsets of Ω .
 The next step is to assign a probability P(A) to every $A \in \mathcal{F}$.
 We will talk about this after the following examples.
 Example 1.2.
 Roll a six-sided die; what is the probability of rolling a six?
 First, write a sample space.
 Here is a natural one: $$\Omega = \{1, 2, 3, 4, 5, 6\}.$$ In this case, Ω is finite and we want \mathscr{F} to be the collection of all subsets of Ω .
 That is, $$\mathscr{F} = \{\varnothing, \{1\}, \ldots, \{6\}, \{1,2\}, \ldots, \{1,6\}, \ldots, \{1,2,\ldots,6\}\}.$$ Example 1.3.
 Toss two coins; what is the probability that we get two heads?
-A natural sample space is $$\Omega = \Big\{ (H_1\,,H_2)\,, (H_1\,,T_2)\,, (T_1\,,H_2)\,, (T_1\,,T_2) \Big\}.$$ Once we have readied a sample space Ω and an event-space \mathscr{F} , we need to assign a probability to every event.
+A natural sample space is $$\Omega = \Big\{ (H_1, H_2), (H_1, T_2), (T_1, H_2), (T_1, T_2) \Big\}.$$ Once we have readied a sample space Ω and an event-space \mathscr{F} , we need to assign a probability to every event.
 This assignment cannot be made at whim; it has to satisfy some properties.
-2. Rules of probability Rule 1. $0 \le P(A) \le 1$ for every event A.
+3. Rules of probability 3.1.
+Aside: Algebra of sets.
+Before we set forth the axioms [or rules] of probability, we need to recall some notation from set theory ["modern math" in high school].
+Suppose A and B are two sets.
+We recall the following: